 A. CORRESPONDENCE B. MISCELLANEOUS C. AUDIO RECORDINGS

 SERIES A. CORRESPONDENCE, 1898-1949, consists of 4.5 boxes of material alphabetically arranged by name of correspondent.
 Letters within the folders are arranged chronologically.
 The "General" folders at the beginning of each letter of the alphabet contain material concerning individuals or organizations for which there are less than five items.
 Some of the notable correspondents are Ismar Elbogen, Nahum Goldmann, Richard Gottheil, Horace M. Kallen, Lily Montagu, and Chaim Weizmann.
-Box 7, while a part of the CORRESPONDENCE series, is restricted.
-The box is arranged alphabetically.
 Questions regarding access should be addressed to the director of the American Jewish Archives.

 SERIES B. MISCELLANEOUS, 1893-1969, consists of 2 boxes of material arranged by type of material, eg. speeches, press releases, etc. Much of the material in this series deals with the Jewish Institute of Religion and with tributes to Wise on his birthdays and upon his death.

 SERIES C. AUDIO RECORDINGS, 1931-1942 consists of 20 oversize Hollinger boxes of 1080 aluminum recording discs and 37 CD-ROM's arranged chronologically by types of material, i.e. Stephen Wise Sermons, radio talks and talks by other personalities of the day.
 Only the CD-ROM versions are readable.
 See the audio-cassette collection for additional copies of sermons.

 Box Folder Contents

 Note: The material in this series is arranged alphabetically by